uw-dims/dims-tp/docs/source/testidentification.rst

 #. **Demonstration**: Exercise of a sample of observable functional operations.
-   This method is appropriate for demonstrating the successful integration, high-level functionality, and connectivity provided by the overal system.
+   This method is appropriate for demonstrating the successful integration, high-level functionality, and connectivity provided by the overall system.

 #. **Manual Test**: Manual tests will be performed when automated tests are
    not feasible.